Arpit-Mathur09/Arpit-Mathur09/README.md

 IoT and C++ developer
 -------------

-As a computer science student, I actively contribute int building engineering projects in my business and academics, specializing in software, IoT and Firmware Development, where my hands-on experience and dedication to staying current with technology trends drive my passion for crafting innovative solutions.
+As a computer science student, I actively contribute in building engineering projects in my business and academics, specializing in software, IoT and Firmware Development, where my hands-on experience and dedication to staying current with technology trends drive my passion for crafting innovative solutions.

 * 🌱  I'm currently learning Web development.
 * 🤝  I'm open to collaborating on IoT and C++ projects.